better-internet/radworks-docs/docs/radicle.md

 ## How do I use Radicle?

 The easiest way to use Radicle is with Upstream, a desktop client developed by the founding team of the Radicle project.
 With Upstream, you can create an identity, host your code, and collaborate with others on the Radicle network.
 Head over to [Getting Started](getting-started/getting-started.md) for a walkthrough on how to download Upstream and becomee a part of the Radicle network.

+## How is Radicle different from GitHub?

+When coming to Radicle from a centralized code collaboration platform like Github or Gitlab, you might notice that Radicle priotizes different concerns.
+Concretely:

+- users being in control of their identity
+- users being in control of their content
+- users being in control of their social interactions

+The above cocnerns led us to a design and implementation that differentiates itself from centralized forges in a few critical ways:

+1. The Radicle stack is open-source from beginning to end.
+There are no "closed" components.
+Every component of the Radicle stack is auditable, modifiable and extendable.
+2. Radicle is build *entirely* on open protocols.
+There are no "special servers", privileged users or companies in control of your collaboration.
+3. Radicle is based on a peer-to-peer architecture instead of a client server model.
+4. All artifacts within Radicle are cryptographically signed and are verified by your client, including social artifacts like issues, PRs and comments.
+5. Collaboration within Radicle is NOT global by default.
+Instead it's your "trusted" social graph of peers and projects that determines which content you see, interact with and replicate.
+6. Radicle is optimized for a local-first, dekstop experience instead of a software as a service type of model.